mhcrnl/ogcalc/doc/ogcalc.rst

 that could not be done automatically with Glade.
-In this example, a second argument is passed to \function{glade\_xml\_new}; in this case, there is no need to create the window, since our \class{Ogcalc} object
-\emph{is a} window, and so only the interface rooted from ``ogcalc\_main\_vbox'' is loaded.
+In this example, a second argument is passed to \function{glade\_xml\_new}; in this case, there is no need to create the window, since our \class{Ogcalc} object *is a* window, and so only the interface rooted from ``ogcalc\_main\_vbox'' is loaded.

 \function{ogcalc\_finalize} is the object finalisation function (C++